 Don’t approach writing a blog in the same way as a scientific article or a research report.
 Keep your intended audience in mind throughout the writing process.
 The biggest difference when writing for #SINTEFblog is in the style.

 Blogs should be about one thing, and not a summary of an entire project.
-Background detail can be summarized in a single sentence and/or linked to, allowing you to quickly move on with the story.
+Background detail can be summarised in a single sentence and/or linked to, allowing you to quickly move on with the story.

 That being said, this is not the same thing as dumbing down the story!
 Our target audiences are often looking for technical details.
 There’s no issue with including such detail when it is directly relevant to the story, just consider the audience first.